-- 5.1.
+- 9.1.
 The DfE expects complainants to have completed the school's complaints procedure before directing a complaint to them.
-The exceptions to this include when:

-- Students are at risk of harm.

-- Students are missing education.

-- A complainant is being prevented from having their complaint progress through the school's complaints procedure. - The DfE has evidence that the school is proposing to act or is acting unlawfully or unreasonably. - 5.2.
-If a social services authority decides to investigate a situation, the Headteacher or governing board may postpone the complaints procedure. - 5.3.
+The exceptions to this include when: - Students are at risk of harm. - Students are missing education. - A complainant is being prevented from having their complaint progress through the school's complaints procedure. - The DfE has evidence that the school is proposing to act or is acting unlawfully or unreasonably. - 9.2.
+If a social services authority decides to investigate a situation, the Headteacher or governing board may postpone the complaints procedure.

+- 9.3.
 Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
-The key areas are: admissions decisions, certain decisions relating to formal assessment of SEND, and decisions to permanently exclude a child. - 5.4.
+The key areas are: admissions decisions, certain decisions relating to formal assessment of SEND, and decisions to permanently exclude a child. - 9.4.
 If a complainant commences legal action against the school in relation to their complaint, the school will consider whether to suspend the complaints procedure, until those legal proceedings have concluded.

-1. Managing unreasonable requests
+10. Managing unreasonable requests

-- 5.5.
+- 10.1.
 The school is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
-We will not normally limit the contact complainants have with the school; however, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening. - 5.6.
-A complaint may be regarded as unreasonable when the person making the complaint: - Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaint's procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced.
+We will not normally limit the contact complainants have with the school; however, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening. - 10.2.
+A complaint may be regarded as unreasonable when the person making the complaint: - Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaint's procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - Changes the basis of the complaint as the investigation proceeds. - Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the DfE.